The International Money Café Show cover art

 Listen for free

-Join them as they filter out the noise on cross-border taxes, finances, and life in the US, and save you hours combing the internet for information relevant to your situation.
+Join them as they filter out the noise on cross-border taxes, cross-border finances, and life in the US, and save you hours combing the internet for information relevant to your situation.

-The views and opinions are those of the speakers, and should not be considered financial, tax, or legal advice.
+The views and opinions are those of the speakers and should not be considered financial, tax, or legal advice.
 Consult your advisor for any legal, cross-border tax, and financial advice.The International Money Cafe

 Economics Education Personal Finance Politics & Government